-BepiColombo, which is a joint mission by the ESA and the JAXA, consists of two spacecraft, which are the Mercury Planetary Orbiter (MPO) and Mercury Magnetospheric Orbiter (MMO, or Mio).
-These spacecraft together will carry out detailed investigations of Mercury's interior, surface, exosphere, and magnetosphere (Milillo et al., 2020; Murakami et al., 2020; Benkhoff et al., 2010).
-The mission made its first planetary flyby maneuver at the Earth on 10 April 2020 (Mangano et al., 2021), during which several instruments collected measurements.
-The MPO and the MMO were attached during the Earth flyby.
-Therefore, their measurements could be deemed as one observation point during the Earth flyby.
-The two spacecraft will be separated when they are scheduled to insert into Mercury's orbit by late 2025 or early 2026.
+BepiColombo is a joint mission by European Space Agency (ESA) and Japan Aerospace Exploration Agency (JAXA), which consists of two spacecraft named the Mercury Planetary Orbiter (MPO) and Mercury Magnetospheric Orbiter (MMO, or Mio).
+These spacecraft together aim to carry out detailed investigations of

-This study uses measurements collected by the magnetometer (MAG) onboard MPO (Heyner et al., 2021), and the low energy electron by Mercury Electron Analyzer (MEA) (Sauvaud et al., 2010), which is part of the Mercury Plasma Particle Experiment (MPPE) onboard Mio (Saito et al., 2021).
+- 75 Mercury's interior, surface, exosphere, and magnetosphere (Milillo et al., 2020; Murakami et al., 2020; Benkhoff et al., 2010).
+The mission made its first planetary flyby maneuver at Earth on 10 April 2020 (Mangano et al., 2021), during which several instruments collected measurements.
+The MPO and the MMO were attached during the Earth flyby, and therefore, their measurements could be deemed as one observation point.
+The two spacecraft will be separated when they are scheduled to insert into Mercury's orbit by late 2025 or early 2026. - 80 This study uses measurements collected by the magnetometer (MAG) onboard MPO (Heyner et al., 2021), and the low energy electron by Mercury Electron Analyzer (MEA) (Sauvaud et al., 2010), which is part of the Mercury Plasma Particle Experiment (MPPE) onboard MMO (Saito et al., 2021).
 The MPO/MAG includes one outboard sensor and one inboard sensor, and it has a sampling rate of 128 Hz.
 Mio/MEA has a sampling rate of 4 s.
-The IMF and solar wind conditions are obtained from the OMNI dataset (King and Papitashvili, 2005), which has a time resolution of 1 minute.
+The IMF and solar wind conditions are obtained from the OMNI dataset (King and Papitashvili, 2005), which has a time - 85 resolution of 1 minute.